RyanGreenup/ryangreenup.github.io/AbstractAlgebraNotes/AbstractAlgebraNotes.md

 On a line mathematical operations can be seen as a symmetrical transformation of that line, but on a plane order becomes somewhat arbitrary. [*3Blue1Brown](<https://www.youtube.com/watch?v=mvmuCPvRoWQ>) has a great video on this.

+## Mathematical Induction

+Refer to [these notes](https://ryangreenup.github.io/AnalysisNotes/AnalysisNotes.html#an(1)wop) in Analysis, they overlap entirely.

 ## Functions

 <a name="an(1)funcs"></a>